 - Divide the batter between the prepared muffin cups, and gently press the remaining chocolate chips into the tops.
 Bake at 350°F for 22-25 minutes or until the tops are firm to the touch.
 Cool in the muffin cups for 10 minutes before carefully transferring to a wire rack.

-View Nutrition Information
+View Nutrition Information + Weight Watchers Points

 You may also like Amy’s other recipes…

-♡ The Ultimate Healthy Chocolate Mini Muffins
+♡ The Ultimate Healthy Chocolate Muffins

-♡ Healthy Zucchini Chocolate Chip Mini Muffins
+♡ Healthy Chocolate Chip Zucchini Mini Muffins

 ♡ Healthy Zucchini Banana Bread